 At present, the sector shows signs of recovery.
 Such a change is expressed by the increased number of investments in both smaller and large-scale mines, as well as increased output and employment, and the higher capacities of downstream processing of minerals.
-To date, more than 851 mining permits have been issued in the mining sector by the Ministry of Economy, Trade and Energy.
-The production of non-metallic minerals has increased rapidly to 44 types of minerals, reaching the level of 5 million tonnes of production per year, which includes the production of construction materials, argil (used for the production of cement) and decorative stones.
-Additionally, the Albanian state has undertaken several investments related to the monitoring and rehabilitation of mines as well as prevention of mining risks (closure of unexploited mines).
+Up to 1 January 2012, more than 711 mining permits have been issued in the mining sector by the Ministry of Economy, Trade and Energy (as per the website of the National Agency for Natural Resources).
+Out of these, 622 exploitation permits were given.
+The figures of exploitation permits for certain key minerals are as follows: